sinhrks/ggfortify/cran-comments.md

 Notable changes are:

-* Added support for `survfit` objects with multiple stratification variables.
+* Switched to use range of leverages to check for constant leverage to be consistent with `plot.lm()`.
-* Fixed bug in rendering frames for clustering.
+* Switched to use MIT license.